 - Heavy equipment accidents – If you were hurt in a heavy equipment accident while on the job, contact The Callahan Law Firm right away.
 Founding attorney Michael S. Callahan is a former mechanical engineer and Board Certified in Personal Injury Trial Law.
 That makes him particularly qualified to handle your case.

 - Construction accidents – Construction sites rank among the most dangerous workplaces in the country.
-Construction workers face serious risk of life-altering injuries from scaffolding, cranes, forklifts, falls from heights, falling objects, fires and explosions, or exposure to toxic chemicals and materials.
-We hold the construction companies, site owners and equipment manufacturers accountable when their actions or negligence caused your injury.
+Construction workers face a serious risk of life-altering injuries from scaffolding, cranes, forklifts, falls from heights, falling objects, fires, and explosions, or exposure to toxic chemicals and materials.
+We hold the construction companies, site owners, and equipment manufacturers accountable when their actions or negligence caused your injury.